Diminished Value from the Dealers Point of View

 Some adjusters balk at the high amount of diminished value that results from severely damaged vehicles and try to argue that a dealer would not actually depreciate a pre-owned vehicle as much as they state, but they have to understand that a dealer is in business to make a profit.
-Any reputable dealership is not going to want to try to sell a vehicle with a severe damage history on their lot.
+Any reputable dealership will avoid selling a vehicle with a severe damage history on their lot.
 One reason is liability concerns.
 The other is that the consumer they attempt to sell the vehicle to will want such a large discount that the dealer can’t make a profit, so most dealerships have to sell a vehicle with a very poor vehicle history to an auctioneer.
 If they give the person trading the vehicle in too much on the trade, then they may experience a loss when they sell the vehicle to the auctioneer.
 This is why used car managers depreciate a vehicle with a severe damage history so much.

 We’ve gained a lot of experience meeting with and learning from used car managers.
 Although a few are just too busy or uninterested in getting involved, most are very nice people and enjoy discussing the details of their activities.
 The vast majority are very happy to meet and speak with a diminished value appraiser because we assume a burden that they would prefer not to deal with.